If you’re looking for the best woodworking joint to start with, try this castle joint!

 To be able to slide the two horizontal parts together, an extra notch has to be made in the middle of the just made narrowing in the wood.

-After making the notch, your two horizontal workpieces should look like this:
+After making the notch in both pieces, your two horizontal workpieces should look like this:

 Step 4 | Assembly

 Now that you have made all the cuts, you can assemble this castle joint.

 How these pieces will fit together will depend on how accurately you marked and made the openings.

 So it is important to invest enough time in making the openings.